 |Petition to Determine Succession of Real Property (Initial)||70 days|

 Knowing this timeframe should help the submitting party manage their calendar.
 Attorneys continue to have the flexibility to stipulate to a continuance, or contact the examiner once appointed to request date considerations.
+Another aspect to consider is designated Trial day of the assigned department; autoscheduled events will not be set on a designated trial day.
+Currently Trial days are as follows:

 No, motions continue to require that a date be reserved by contacting the assigned courtroom for the next available date.
 The system will only schedule Petitions in accordance with the timeframes as set forth above.